AllLiver/Froggi/README.md

 The compiled binary will be located in /target/release

 # Roadmap
-Froggi is an indev project so change is very likley.
+Froggi is an indev project so changes are very likley.
 Here are some features/updates planned in no particular order
  - 🗺️ Ability for more sports
  - 🗺️ Pop-up animations
+ - 🗺️ Devices connected counter

 # Tech Stack
  - Rust with Axum for the backend